 In a large, heavy-bottomed pot, bring the milk to a slow boil.
 Keep the heat at medium or medium-low; otherwise, you risk scorching the milk on the bottom of the pot.

-Add the vinegar and stir the milk.
+Slowly add the vinegar and stir the milk.
 Curds will immediately begin to form.

-Let the milk sit for 15 minutes.
+Let the milk sit for 15 minutes without stirring.